GDP per capita in Australia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The business confidence index produced by the National Australia Bank (NAB) fell to 7 points in February, below the 10 points registered in January.
+The business confidence index produced by National Australia Bank (NAB) improved to 20.8 points in October from 9.6 points in September.